scott-anderson-wc/cs210pub/assignments/project/project.md

 `get`), and when it finds the task, delete it from the array just using the `delete` operator.
 It should then save the changed array to local storage.

+We'll keep the holes in the array, and iterate over the array using the techniques we were reminded of in the last section.

 Note that this method won't remove the DOM element.
 We'll take care of that later, in the UI.